Alvor1991/PP4-Physio/README.md

 ### Authentication Pages

-* Sign up: allows the User to sign up for an account on the website.
+* Sign up: allows the user to sign up for an account on the website.
-* Login: allows the User to sign in with their account.
+* Login: allows the user to sign in with their account.

 [Back to top ⇧](#sports-therapy)